SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 ---- | -----------------------------
 VoIP | This is a type Voice over IP.

-PSTN    This is a type Public Switched Telephone Network.

 ## getID
 The method allows to get participant ID in conference.